 Modes can be inspected across the spectrum or summarized taking into account the spectral distribution of the emitter.

-Setfos calculates the colour, angular variation and polarization of the whole OLED stack including coherent optics in the microcavity and coatings incoherently coupled through the substrate.
+Setfos calculates the color, angular variation, and polarization of the whole OLED stack including coherent optics in the microcavity and coatings incoherently coupled through the substrate.

 Powerful fitting algorithms let you extract material parameters from measurement data.
-The optimization routines find the optimal combination of many variables.
+The optimization routines find the optimal combination of several variables.

-- Determine the optical n & k values from reflectance and transmittance measurement using: Sellmeier, Tauc-Lorentz or Cauchy model.
+Determine the optical n & k values from reflectance and transmittance measurement using the Sellmeier, Tauc-Lorentz or the Cauchy model.

-- Find the spatial distribution of emitting molecules.
+Find the spatial distribution of the emitting molecules.

-- Determine the orientation of the emitter dipole by polarized spectroscopy or angular measurement.
+Determine the orientation of the emitter dipole by polarized spectroscopy or angular measurements.

-- Fit the mobility parameters from IV measurements
+Fit the mobility parameters from experimental current-voltage (IV) characteristics.